l1m3r/cmd-scripts/ss4vh/README.md

-# SSound4Val.cmd - Surround sound for Valheim
+# SSound4Val.cmd - Surround sound for Valheim & more

 Choose and change Valheim's surround sound configuration to your hearts desire.

+Automatically add some GFX configuration options to VH's `boot.config`.

+Switch VH's (keyboard) input method between 'normal' - respecting the users keyboard layout & language - and 'physical' - using key-codes instead.

 ---

 ## Features

-- Reads Valheim's current speaker configuration and lets you change it.
+- Reads Valheim's current speaker/input configuration and lets you change it.
 - If it can't find the file to patch you can drag'n'drop it manually on the script file(!) instead.

 ---